cbrito3/Amazon_Vine_Analysis/README.md

 * Deliverable 2: Determine Bias of Vine Reviews
 * Deliverable 3: A Written Report on the Analysis (README.md)

+  # Perform ETL on Amazon Product Reviews
+  * The Amazon_Reviews_ETL.ipynb file does the following:
+    - An Amazon Review dataset is extracted as a DataFrame
+    - The extracted dataset is transformed into four DataFrames with the correct columns
+    - All four DataFrames are loaded into their respective tables in pgAdmin

 ## Results: Using bulleted lists and images of DataFrames as support, address the following questions:
 * How many Vine reviews and non-Vine reviews were there?